oddbird/start-testing-preso/slides.rst

    the design of your code is making testing harder than it should be.

    In this case, the collaborator is an avoidable distraction.
-What we really want to test is the similarity calculation; GithubUser is an irrelevant distraction.
+What we really want to test is the similarity calculation; GithubUser is irrelevant.
 We can extract a similarity function that operates just on sets of repos so it doesn't need to know anything about the GithubUser class, and then our tests become much simpler.

 ----